-This post focuses on ways Bookstagrammers can work towards making money on Bookstagram.
+This post focuses on how to make money from Bookstagram.
 I have thought about this post for a LONG time and written several drafts debating the best way to share this information and to be respectful to both authors and Bookstagrammers — all of whom are working hard!

 But, at the end of the day, this particular post is entitled “Can Bookstagrammers make money?”
-And so, I am going to focus on answering that question with a “YES!” and providing you with some creative ideas how to do so.
+And so, I am going to focus on answering that question with a “YES!” and providing you with some creative ideas how to make money from Bookstagram.

 CAVEAT: I first have to note that I personally am in a bit of a unique position.
 I have run my blog (and Bookstagram) as a business from Day 1.
-I spent years of my free time learning how to start a blog, how to grow a successful Bookstagram and the best blogging resources.
+I spent years of my free time learning how to grow a successful Bookstagram, and the best blogging resources.

 I have described it before as being like going to college and being both the teacher and student in every class.

 However, I realize many Bookstagrammers are not in the same position as me.
-I think many Bookstagrammers started out purely as a hobby to promote literacy and connect with other like-minded people, and just thought it was really cool to get some free books in exchange for posting about them.
+I think many Bookstagrammers started out purely as a hobby to promote literacy and connect with other like-minded people through book influencing and just thought it was really cool to get some free ARCs of books in exchange for posting about them.

 Also, Bookstagrammers began to create content far more involved than a “point and click” image: long-form reviews, artwork using dozens (or even hundreds) of books, running chat groups to discuss specific books, and so forth.